MarijaAvramovic/etch-a-sketch/README.md

 ## Extra credit
-Transform the behavior of a square when interacting with the mouse by introducing a series of modifications.

-- Rather than squares being the same color throughout the grid, randomize the squares’ RGB values with each interaction.

-- Additionally, implement a progressive darkening effect where each interaction darkens the square by 10%.
-The goal is to achieve a fully black (or completely colored) square in only ten interactions.
+Hover efect randomizes the squares RGB values with each interaction and darkens the square by 10%, achieving a fully colored square in only ten interactions.
-The opacity CSS property is useful here.

-### time spent total cooing research readme: 5h
+### time spent total cooing research readme: 6h